Television Infrared Observation Satellite: History

+In 1978, RCA completed the first spacecraft in the TIROS-N series, the fourth generation of TIROS satellites.
+These offered a new suite of instruments including the Advanced Very-High-Resolution Radiometer (AVHRR).
+Later TIROS-N satellites, beginning with NOAA-E in 1983, had higher data-handling capacity and carried new instruments on a slightly larger spacecraft bus; these satellites were collectively known as Advanced TIROS-N (ATN).
+NOAA-N Prime (later designated NOAA-19) was the last spacecraft in the TIROS series, launching in February 2009.

 Series

 TIROS continued as the more advanced TIROS Operational System (TOS), and eventually was succeeded by the Improved TIROS Operational System (ITOS) or TIROS-M, and then by the TIROS-N and Advanced TIROS-N series of satellites.
 NOAA-N Prime (NOAA-19) is the last in the TIROS series of NOAA satellites that observe Earth's weather and the environment.

 The naming of the satellites can become confusing because some of them use the same name as the over-seeing organization, such as "ESSA" for TOS satellites overseen by the Environmental Science Services Administration (for example, ESSA-1) and "NOAA" (for example, NOAA-M) for later TIROS-series satellites overseen by the National Oceanic and Atmospheric Administration.